agardnerIT/site/_posts/2020/2020-01-10-canary-releases-istio.md

 ## Overview
 We will deploy two versions of a website to our k8s cluster as two seperate Services: `v1` and `v2`.

-We will then use Istio to control the traffic routing between these two version of our service.
+We will then use Istio to control the traffic routing between the two versions of our service.

 We start at 100% of traffic on `v1` and gradually switch over to `v2`.

 This is `v1`.
-It's blue.
 ![canary v1 web page](/images/postimages/canary-v1.png)

 This is `v2`.
-It is green.
 ![canary v2 web page](/images/postimages/canary-v2.png)

 ## Deployments
-Go ahead, save and apply the `v1` deployment YAML file:
+Save and apply the `v1` deployment YAML file:

 **web-v1-deployment.yaml**
 ```